Clinic Mastery Marketing

 Facebook and Instagram ads built around the OT segments your clinic actually serves.
 Different creative for parents, support coordinators, and adult clients.
 Lead forms that route properly.

 OT clinics waste more Meta budget than almost any other specialty.
 The reason is simple.
 The clinic runs one campaign.
 The campaign serves one ad.
 The ad goes to everyone in the catchment.
-But OT has at least three completely different buyers: parents looking for paediatric support, support coordinators looking for adult NDIS, and self-funded adults looking for private OT.
+But OT has at least three completely different buyers: parents looking for paediatric support, support coordinators looking for adult NDIS, and self funded adults looking for private OT.
 Each one is a different person, a different tone, a different decision.
 One ad can't speak to all three.
 The clinics that segment their Meta campaigns book more inquiries at a lower cost.
 The ones that don't, struggle.

 9:41